New York judge strikes down Democratic-drawn maps

 New York Democrats drew a new congressional map with boundaries that could gain their party as many as three new seats, a crucial advantage at a time when the House majority will come down to just a handful of wins.

-This is the latest in a series of redistricting disappointments Democrats have faced in recent weeks after what had been several initial legal wins.
+The judge’s order was the latest redistricting disappointment Democrats have faced in recent weeks after what had been several initial legal wins.
 A Maryland judge invalidated a Democratic-drawn congressional map, the U.S. Supreme Court threw out Wisconsin court-approved legislative maps that added a new majority-Black district, and an Ohio map that heavily favored Republicans, thrown out by the state Supreme Court, is now expected to remain in place for 2022.

 The New York congressional map ruled unconstitutional by the state judge would give Democrats 22 seats to four Republican ones.
 The New York delegation is composed of 19 Democratic seats to eight seats for Republicans.
 The state lost a seat because of slow growth over the past 10 years.